Research

 paper

-Proposal of UAV system to assist surveys in GNSS-denied areas, due to the clear-sky visibility of GNSS satellites.
-This study demonstrated the feasibility of this application by presenting background information, proposing system architecture, and conducting a positioning error analysis for theoretical evaluation.
+Proposal of UAV system to assist surveys in GNSS-denied areas utilizing its clear-sky visibility of GNSS satellites.
+This study demonstrates the feasibility of this application through the proposal of system architecture and a theoretical evaluation analysis of positioning error.

 Aerial and Ground Robot Collaboration for Autonomous Mapping in Search and Rescue Missions